 Be certain to follow the legal advice of the defense attorney with whom you are working.
 You may think you don’t have a defense, but your attorney may think or know otherwise.

-Why Lotze Mosley LLP is the Best Choice
+Why Violent Offenses Lawyers in Washington DC at Lotze Mosley LLP is the Best Choice